GET HELP - if in immediate danger, call 000

 · To act as secretariat to, and advocate on behalf of, the Network.

-The Network meets every month to discuss strategic priorities, the latest sector news, and engage in professional development.
-The Network meeting is open to anyone who is interested in male family violence interventions, please contact the Secretariat for more information on the next meeting.
+The Network meets bimonthly to discuss strategic priorities, the latest sector news, and engage in professional development.
+The Network meeting is open to those who are interested in male family violence interventions.
+Please contact nsw@ntv.org.au for more information on the next meeting.

-The Network is made up of registered and provisionally registered men’s behaviour change providers as listed on the NSW Department of Communities and Justice website (add link here).
+The Network is made up of registered and provisionally registered men’s behaviour change providers as listed on the NSW Department of Communities and Justice website.
 We encourage collaboration amongst network members.
-If you require contact details for any of the service providers please contact No to Violence.
+If you require contact details for any of the service providers please contact No to Violence